cloudmesh/cloudmesh-robot/documentation/source/hardware.rst

 =========================

-When teaching programming you may find yourself in a situation that things can be done on your computer, but you may either not want or can install programs that help you to learn programming on your computer.
+When teaching programming you may find yourself in a situation that things can be done on your computer, but you may not want to install programs that help you to learn programming on your computer.
 However, we have a solution (or several) for you.
 We will have some fun with hardware for IoT that at the same time can be used to teach you some very elementary skills in programming.
-However, if you rather lik eto use your computer you certainly can do this too.
+However, if you would rather use your computer you certainly can do this too.

 We see the followingarguments for using IoT hardware:

 -  You will have fun with inexpensive hardware
 -  You will get hands on experience with IOT devices
 -  You will learn how to program in python
--  It allows you to keep your current computer unchanged
+-  You can keep your current computer unchanged
--  You will get experience with two platforms esp8266 and Rspberry PI 3
+-  You will get experience with two platforms esp8266 and Raspberry PI 3
 -  You can customise your choices by conducting some fun projects.
--  You have the oprotunity to find alternative hardware choices such as the WiPy or the ESP32.
+-  You have the opportunity to find alternative hardware choices such as the WiPy or the ESP32.
 You may find find cheaper or better alternatives if you buy kits when they are available.
 And learn in getting an overview about such devices and kits.

-*Note:* Ordering from overseas suplieres may take significant time.
-So make sure to plan ahead.
-Prices given here are done to provide estimate, they may vary
+*Note:* Ordering from overseas supplieres may take significant time, so make sure to plan ahead.
+Prices given here are done to provide an estimate, they may vary.

 Raspberry Pi 3
 --------------

 The raspberry PI 3 is a very good development platform.
 With its base price of $35 it is quite a bargain.
-YOu will need some additional component to make sure you can use it.
+You will need some additional components to make sure you can use it.
 Please be reminded to never connect or power the raspberry with your computers USB port.
 It draws some significant amperage and we do not want you to destroy your computer.
 We recommend that you buy a certified power adapter.
 The price is so cheap that you could even create your own mini cluster as a project.
-We do not recommend any older versions of Raspberry as they are less powerful and do not caontain build in Bluetooth or WiFi.
+We do not recommend any older versions of Raspberry as they are less powerful and do not contain built-in Bluetooth or WiFi.

 *Configuration:*